aleen42/PersonalWiki/qa/build_virtual_AGC.md

 Here, I just use a **Ubuntu 14.04** to build:

-1. Download a development tarball first
+1. Download a development tarball firstly: